 I have been trying to decide between The Platinum Card® from American Express and the Citi Prestige® Card.
 I know you said it can make sense to have both.
 But I only want to pay one annual fee.
 Which should I apply for?

-Let me first quickly recap some of the most significant benefits of the two cards:
+Let me first quickly recap some of the most significant benefits of the two cards (Enrollment is required for select benefits):

 - $200 annual airline fee credit ($400 the first year, since your annual fee is based on cardmember year, while your airline fee credit is based on calendar year)